 The intent of the Market Street Study was to identify cost-effective short-term improvement measures that meet the above goals.
-At the end of 2003, the Study produced a number of recommendations, some of which were deemed "early action," such as restriping the crosswalks, developing a new transit-only lane symbol, and striping bicycle lanes from Octavia to 8th Street.
-These measures had largely been implemented or designed, as of late 2007.
-Specifically, crosswalks and advance limit lines have been restriped.
-Bicycle lanes added between Van Ness and 8th Street (with the Bicycle Plan injunction delaying any further implementation in the next 1-2 years).
-Countdown signals have replaced conventional pedestrian signals.
-New street name signs have been installed.
-Traffic signal retiming studies are underway.
-New Market Street Parking Control Officer "beats" have been designed.
-Signing and marking improvements to the
+At the end of 2003, the Study produced a number of recommendations, some of which were deemed "early action," such as restriping the crosswalks, developing a new transit-only lane symbol, and striping bicycles lanes from Octavia to 8th Street.
+These measures have generally been implemented.